openquoll/react-mug/README.md

 };
 ```

-For brevity, a state container is also referred to as a mug.
+For brevity, a state container is also called a mug.

 In addition, a mug's state type can be either implicitly inferred as above or explicitly declared as below: